jlivingood/IAB-GeoIP-Workshop/draft-IP-Geo-proposal.md

 The online workshop would likely be three 2-3 hour sessions spread over the week based on submissions and the availability of the invited participants.

-## Logistics This workshop will be held online.
+## Logistics: This workshop will be held online.

-Initial submissions due: 2025-06-02 EOD (Earlier submissions are appreciated) Invitations Issued by: 2025-06-16 EOD
+* Initial submissions due: 2025-06-02 EOD (Earlier submissions are appreciated)
+* Invitations Issued by: 2025-06-16 EOD
-Workshop Dates : TBD -- Possibly the week of August 4 or September 8 Workshop Times: XX:00 - XX:00 UTC (TBD)
+* Workshop Dates : TBD -- Possibly the week of August 4 or September 8
+* Workshop Times: XX:00 - XX:00 UTC (TBD)
-Program Committee: Glenn Deen (SVTA, NBCUniversal), Jana Iyengar (IAB, Fastly), Warren Kumari (IAB, Google), Jason Livingood (IAB, Comcast), Tommy Pauly (IAB, Apple)
+* Program Committee: Glenn Deen (SVTA, NBCUniversal), Jana Iyengar (IAB, Fastly), Warren Kumari (IAB, Google), Jason Livingood (IAB, Comcast), Tommy Pauly (IAB, Apple)
-Feel free to contact the Program Committee with any further questions: XXXX.
+* Feel free to contact the Program Committee with any further questions: XXXX.

 # Mailing List Info

-Name   		IAB Workshop on IP Address Geolocation (IP-Geo) Acronym		ip-geo
+## Name   		IAB Workshop on IP Address Geolocation (IP-Geo)
+## Acronym		ip-geo

-Personnel (Co-Chairs & Program Committee)
+## Personnel (Co-Chairs & Program Committee)
-Glenn Deen
+* Glenn Deen
-Jana Iyengar
+* Jana Iyengar
-Warren Kumari
+* Warren Kumari
-Jason Livingood
+* Jason Livingood
-Tommy Pauly
+* Tommy Pauly

-Group Description
+## Group Description

 This workshop aims to understand the current use cases for publishing and consuming IP address geolocation data.
 It will explore current methods for publishing this type of data, as well as how the data feeds are discovered and used.
 It will identify any gaps or other issues, such as uniform methods for discovering an IP-geo data feed, how it can be validated to establish trust and authority, how it can balance end user privacy and localization, and how current practices might be improved.